jfbeatty/zotero/guide/index.md

 ## Citing Sources: the Microsoft Word plugin

-**While writing using Word (note if you are not using MS Word and use Libre Office there is a plug in for that freeware).**
+**While writing using Word (note if you are not using MS Word and use LibreOffice there is a plug in for that freeware).**

-1. Open a new document in MS Wordà in Add Insà custom toolbar.
+1. Open a new document in MS Word in the "Add Ins" custom toolbar.

-2. In the MS Word toolbar the cogà CSE (author-date) is listedà select ità accept as default (allow title abbreviations…this is the default setting) for document preferences.
+2. In the MS Word toolbar the cog icon will allow you to set document preferences.
+Choose the correct citation style for your field.
+Set the other document preferences as shown below.
 ![Microsoft Word toolbar][image-15]
 ![Document styles preference][image-16]
 3. Type a paraphrased sentence in MS Word and highlight the citation in the Zotero library that you would like to internally cite.
 Click the Insert citations icon (first one on left) in the Word Zotero toolbar.
-They should format as CSE formatting.
+Your in-text citations should appear in the style you selected above.
 Continue writing the paper and selecting appropriate internal references.
-(Alternatively, click this and search for those articles from the library and they can insert.)
+(Alternatively, click the "Insert Citations" icon without first selecting a source from your library.
+Zotero will bring up a search bar allowing you to search your library for the correct source).
 ![insert citation][image-17]

-4. When done for the day, click on the Zotero bibliography creator icon (3 from left in Zotero toolbar in Word).
-This will create a bibliography at the end of the paper formatted in CSE (author-date) style.
+4. When done for the day, click on the Zotero bibliography creator icon (3rd from left in Zotero toolbar in Word).
+This will create a bibliography at the end of the paper formatted in your preferred style.
 ![Create bibliography][image-18]
 5. Save your document.

-**Note**: when attempting to start a sentence with the citation (instead of ending w/ it), in an effort to alter sentence structure, one can click the insert citation icon, type the authors name or article title, double click in the red window on the citation name for a dialogue box and **select to suppress the author name.** This will allow the year to show up in parentheses and the entry to be added to the bibliography.
+  - **Note**: when attempting to start a sentence with the citation (instead of ending w/ it), in an effort to alter sentence structure, one can click the insert citation icon, type the authors name or article title, double click in the red window on the citation name for a dialogue box and **select to suppress the author name.** This will allow the year to show up in parentheses and the entry to be added to the bibliography.

-**Dickinson et al. (2010) noted….** (insert box/image indicating that only 2010 is linked to Zotero)
+  - **Dickinson et al. (2010) noted….** (insert box/image indicating that only 2010 is linked to Zotero)
 ![Insert page number][image-19]
 6. When you are ready to turn in your final draft, you may choose to remove the links in your document.
 You can do this by clicking on the broken link icon on the far right of the custom toolbar.
 This will convert your document into plain text.
 Remember to save a version that includes the links in case you want to edit the paper in the future.

 [1]:http://www.mozilla.org/en-US/firefox/new/